MyBord/mybord-client/docs/projectManagement.md

     * move footer to shared?
     * if you are on the landing page with the about page open, e.g. /about, logging in should redirect you to the home page
+    * have snl gif asset load instead of url
   * have session be remembered by user
   * when you login, refresh the page, and click about, you get a double render
   * when logging in, cards show up before loading is done ... this is if you login, logout, and